CephalofairGames/frosthaven-faq/index.md

 **Am I limited on the amount of Hazardous Terrain I can generate?**  No; use any suitable overlay tiles.

 **Will a Pull or Push 0 trigger Chilling Impact’s (1) effect?  **No. There’s specific wording on Chilling Impact that prevents this.
+**If I draw multiple Heal Ally modifier draws, do they combine into one heal, or is each one separate?** They all combine into one heal ability, but you can either combine them to heal one ally, or split them up to heal two or more.
+All heals to one ally are combined into a single heal, and are not treated as multiple Heal 1's.

-**What's the range on my Ally Heal modifier cards?** It has unlimited range but, as a Heal, it is targeted and therefore requires Line of Sight.
+**What's the range on my Heal Ally modifier cards?** They have unlimited range but, as a Heal, they are targeted and therefore require Line of Sight.

 **My second mastery says, "Ensure the first ally to suffer damage each round, directly before suffering the damage, has at least one condition you applied.”
 If none of my allies take damage at all this scenario, do I succeed?** Yes, just like you would for a Battle Goal involving Rests if you didn’t Rest at all.